Denis-Feier/node-rest-api/readme.md

 npm start # to run the app
 ```

-Also, you need to have a .env file in the root dir for all the environment variables:
+Also, you need to have a .env file in the root dir for all the environment variables
+and a ./my-uploads dir for the images:

 ```
 PORT=your port # you can leave this by default is 3000